Veritas Cluster Server: Description

 Veritas Cluster Server for Windows is available as a standalone product.
 It is also sold bundled with Storage Foundation as Storage Foundation HA for Windows; Veritas Cluster Server for AIX, HP-UX, Linux, and Solaris is supplied as a standalone product.

-The Veritas Cluster Server product includes VCS Management Console, a multi-cluster management software that automates disaster recovery across data centers.
+The Veritas Cluster Server product includes VCS Management Console, which is multi-cluster management software that automates disaster recovery across data centers.